 The reason I don’t have anything to complain about is that I have discovered something at play here that stacks the cards in my favour.
 It’s my mental state.
 I’ve learned how to fight, unlike at school, where I’d no more fight than eat my mother’s corned beef.
 A different fight of course.
 Another school meme was to call someone mental if they showed the slightest predilection for alternative behaviour, and so it went, that I was called mental quite a bit.
 But now, that mental side has paid me back.
 My refusing to give in to the kind of lazy gods that dictated the life of the old bugger I delivered the newspapers to has transmogrified into a type of glorious manifestation of the beauty inherent in us humans, despite the rubbish cards that are, from time to time, dealt us.

 We sometimes, when we are dealt a favourable hand, refuse to acknowledge it, to our detriment but then, if we get dealt a losing hand we might then stop for a moment and consider our options.
-We might even start to think that what we have is not as bad as we think.
+We might even start to think that what we have, as long as we have people around us who love us, is not as bad as we might think.
+We create something new.
 My response during the past couple of years and particularly in the couple of months I spent holed up, moving not terribly much, in a hospital bed, was to fight, to bear down on it and summon this particular mentality that for many people lies dormant, or at best nascent, deep inside their souls.
 It’s what makes me, when I can quite justifiably lay in bed, rise from it and challenge the gods of inertia to a duel.